gogs/docs/en-US/features/webhook.md

 # Webhook

 Gogs supports web hooks for repository events, you can find it in settings page(`/:username/:reponame/settings/hooks`).
-All event pushes are POST requests, and we currently support two versions of formats: Gogs and Slack.
+All event pushes are POST requests, and we currently support three versions of formats: Gogs, Slack, and Discord.

 ### Event information